 Here is a link to the AQA examination board’s information about the new 1-9 GCSE French course : http://www.aqa.org.uk/subjects/languages/gcse/french-8658

-All pupils are given a personal log-in to www.kerboodle.com which contains digital textbooks for GCSE French which are tailored to the AQA Foundation and Higher tier exam syllabuses.
-This invaluable interactive resource enables pupils to work independently on all the GCSE topic and exam skill areas.
-Pupils are set weekly GCSE vocabulary learning tasks using www.memrise.com (each pupil is set up with a log-in as a member of a class group).
+All pupils are given a personal booklet containing the core language and grammar as well as exam support materials for each topic covered for the GCSE course.
+Learning in class and on google classroom is also supplemented by digital and interactive resources from the ‘Studio’ Foundation and Higher textbooks which are tailored to the AQA Foundation and Higher tier exam syllabuses.
+Pupils are set regular GCSE vocabulary learning tasks using www.quizlet.com and www.memrise.com (each pupil is set up with a log-in as a member of a class group).
 Useful supplementary resources are regularly shared with classes via the school Google Drive.
-Finally, all GCSE pupils have the opportunity to purchase revision resources through the department.

-In both 2018 and 2019, Year 8 and 9 pupils took part in a four day residential trip to Normandy.
+In 2018, 2019 and 2023, Year 8 and 9 pupils had the opportunity to take part in a four day residential trip to Normandy.
 Please read below some pupil reflections on what they gained from their trip to France: